-Elliot and I went to Chicago with Greyhound.
-We left at 12:30 on a Friday afternoon, and our trip took just about 8 hours total.
+Elliot and I went to Chicago with Greyhound on this trip.
+We left Cleveland at 12:30 p.m. on a Friday afternoon, and our trip took just about 8 hours total.

-It takes slightly longer than if you were to fly from Ohio, but the price difference (one-way tickets from Cleveland to Chicago are usually less than $40) and the fact that you don't have to deal with the TSA made it well worth it in our minds.
+It takes slightly longer than if you were to fly from Ohio, but the price difference (one-way bus tickets from Cleveland to Chicago are usually less than $40) and the fact that you don't have to deal with the TSA made it well worth it in our opinion.

 I had planned to utilize Greyhound's free onboard wifi and power outlets to get some work done on the ride to Chicago, but found myself perfectly content to listen to music, doze a bit, and watch the Midwestern scenery outside the bus window instead.

 For those who haven't traveled with Greyhound before (or who haven't traveled with them recently), the buses have improved a lot.
 Now they come with comfortable leather seats with power outlets, free cell-signal-based wifi, and overhead bins large enough for most backpacks and small carry-on bags.

 And, even though we weren't on an Express route, the ride didn't really seem all that long.

 Traveling with Greyhound reminded me that there ARE alternatives to driving and flying in the US, which is something that I feel like I often forget when traveling in my own country.